 “The best will survive, as will the land.
 But to do so, you must respect the land.” – Paul Garret in Centennial by James A. Michener

-In 2010, a past partner and I went to the Pawnee Grassland on the high plains of northeast Colorado.
+In 2010, someone and I went to the Pawnee Grassland on the high plains of northeast Colorado.

 We both loved the isolation, the solitude, the wide open spaces, and the stark and desolate terrain that was beautiful.
 And, above all else, the night sky that was brilliant with its display of stars.